ethan-green3/Shopify-GreenMoney-Lockout/README.md

 - Sets `rejected_at = NOW()`
 - Excludes the row from future polling

 Staff can manually review and follow up with the customer.
+Plans to automate this are in the workings.

 ---